mhrgoldberg/fomo/README.md

 ## Deployment

 FOMO is currently protected and cached on **Cloudflare**.
-Sitting behind Cloudflare we have a **Caddy** server for a reverse proxy in front of our app and ssl certification.
+Sitting behind Cloudflare we have a **Caddy** serving as a reverse proxy in front of our app as well as providing ssl certification.
 Our production build app is running in a **Docker** container networked to a postgres container using **Docker-Compose**.

 To deploy this app: